ets-labs/python-dependency-injector/docs/tutorials/aiohttp.rst

            giphy_client=giphy_client,
        )

-       index_view = aiohttp.View(views.index)

 The search service is ready.
-In the next section we're going to make it work.
+In next section we're going to put it to work.

 Make the search work
 --------------------

-Now we are ready to make the search work.
-Let's use the ``SearchService`` in the ``index`` view.
+Now we are ready to put the search into work.
+Let's inject ``SearchService`` into the ``index`` handler.
+We will use :ref:`wiring` feature.

-Edit ``views.py``:
+Edit ``handlers.py``:

 .. code-block:: python
-   :emphasize-lines: 5,8-11,15
+   :emphasize-lines: 4-7,10-13,17

-   """Views module."""
+   """Handlers module."""

    from aiohttp import web
+   from dependency_injector.wiring import Provide

-   from .services import SearchService
+   from .services import SearchService from .containers import Container

    async def index(
            request: web.Request,
-           search_service: SearchService,
+           search_service: SearchService = Provide[Container.search_service],
    ) -> web.Response:
        query = request.query.get('query', 'Dependency Injector')
        limit = int(request.query.get('limit', 10))